-Two parent conference dates are scheduled during the school year, one per semester.
-A parent may also request a conference at any time by contacting the teacher or school office to schedule an appointment.
+Two parent conference dates are scheduled during the school year.
+One per semester.
+These conferences are designed to promote understanding and cooperation between the home and school for the benefit of the students.

+A parent may also request a conference anytime by contacting the teacher to schedule an appointment.